kirill-grouchnikov/aurora/docs/building.md

 ### Local artifacts

-To build library artifacts, run `./gradlew build` in your terminal.
-After this command completes, the packaged jar files will be under the matching library folders.
-To copy all the jars under one location, run `./gradlew copyJars` command.
-For version `X.Y` of Aurora (see `version` in `build.gradle`), the artifacts will be copied into the `drop/X.Y` folder.
+* To build library artifacts, run `./gradlew build` in your terminal.
+* After this command completes, the packaged jar files will be under the matching library folders.
+* To copy all the jars under one location, run `./gradlew copyJars` command.
+* For version `X.Y` of Aurora (see `VERSION_NAME` in `gradle.properties`), the artifacts will be copied into the `drop/X.Y` folder.

 ### Local third-party dependencies